I Love How You Love Me

-The Paris Sisters version
+The Paris Sisters recording

 Background

 The Paris Sisters recorded "I Love How You Love Me" at Gold Star Studios in the autumn of 1961 with Phil Spector as their producer.
 The group vocalized repeatedly to a piano accompaniment until Spector was satisfied with the balance between the voices, after which a string arrangement which Spector worked on over several days with Hank Levine was added.
 The song featured a spoken recitation by lead singer Priscilla Paris, speaking the first half of the repeated first verse in an unsung manner over the instrumental break.

 According to Lester Sill, with whom Spector was then staying, Spector would bring the tapes for "I Love How You Love Me" from Gold Star Studios every evening to review in his room: "he would wake me up at three or four in the morning, listening to [the song] over and over again at a very low level."
 Sill says Spector "must have remixed the strings on that song thirty times; then listened to it for another four or five days before he was sure it was right.
 Then finally when the record was pressed he listened to the pressing for another two or three days before he gave it an approval."